BoD/android-activitylifecyclecallbacks-compat/README.md

 Unfortunately there is no way to intercept the activity life cycle methods except by having your activities extend some base class from this library.

-"So what's the point?", you may ask.
+*"So what's the point?"*, you may ask.

 1. This library provides base 'instrumented' versions of the most commonly used `Activity` flavors: `Activity`, `FragmentActivity`, `ListActivity`, etc.
 2. The API is basically the same as the one introduced in Android 4, so when you decide to drop support for older versions of the platform, you won't have to rewrite code: you can just remove this library and replace a few lines of code.